 Transactions with Other Related Parties.
-From time to time, we hire marine vessels and helicopter transportation services at prevailing market rates from subsidiaries of SEACOR and, following its spinoff from SEACOR in January 2013, Era Group Inc. Mr. Fabrikant, who is a member of our Board of Directors, is the Executive Chairman of the Board and CEO of SEACOR and the Non-Executive Chairman of the Board of Era Group Inc. and is the beneficial owner of more than 5% of a class of outstanding voting securities of each company.
-During 2016, we paid \$0.7 million for the hire of such vessels and such services.
+From time to time, we hire marine vessels and helicopter transportation services at prevailing market rates from subsidiaries of SEACOR Holdings and from SEACOR Marine and Era Group Inc. Mr. Fabrikant, who is a member of our Board of Directors, is the Executive Chairman of the Board and CEO of SEACOR Holdings and the Non-Executive Chairman of the Board of each of SEACOR Marine and Era Group Inc. and is the beneficial owner of more than 5% of a class of outstanding voting securities of each company.
+During 2017, we collectively paid \$47,000 for the hire of such vessels and such services.